 In terms of upkeep, platinum scratches more easily than 18 Karat or 14 Karat gold.
 This means the aftercare for platinum tends to be higher because it must be cleaned and polished regularly to maintain its smooth appearance.
 Gold, on the other hand, will need to be re-polished and re-plated, but generally not as often as platinum.

 With composition, 18 Karat (75% Gold) and 14 Karat (58.3% Gold) gold jewellery are made primarily of gold along with a mix of durable metals like nickel, zinc, copper and a rhodium plating.
 Since gold by itself is relatively soft it doesn’t make for a sturdy base for a ring and so other metals are introduced.
-Platinum used in jewelry, on the other hand, is purer—typically between 95-98% platinum—with the remaining percentage rhodium and silver.
+Platinum used in jewellery, on the other hand, is purer—typically between 95-98% platinum—with the remaining percentage rhodium and silver.
 Stronger and more durable than gold, platinum is the heaviest and densest precious metal.
 Platinum, because of its purity is also hypoallergenic, so this may be something to consider when choosing your ring.

 The Three Types Of Golds